 At the same time, many institutions–over 200 at this point–will require students to be fully vaccinated prior to coming on campus for the fall term.
 And no surprise, with the exception of Indiana University, they pretty much follow the red-blue political divide of the nation.

-But post-pandemic, the emerging “new normal” does offer some great ideas and stories to consider as you get ready to welcome students back in the fall.
+But post-pandemic, the emerging “new normal” for higher ed does offer some great ideas and stories to consider as you get ready to welcome students back in the fall.

 New Models of Delivery